List of Neon Genesis Evangelion characters: Kozo Fuyutsuki

-Although Kozo shares the Nerv's basic objectives, he occasionally shows he does not approve of its means.
+Although Kozo shares Nerv's basic objectives, he occasionally shows he does not approve of its means.
 He has a balanced character and does not panic in dramatic situations.
-Despite Kozo's role as a deputy, he maintains an affectionate personality and a humane approach to his subordinates, including the pilots.
-In the movie The End of Evangelion, during the Human Instrumentality, a vision of Yui Ikari appears to Kozo and he smiles to welcome her; he serenely watches the process while waiting to be able to see the woman he never stopped loving again.
+Despite his role as a deputy, he maintains an affectionate personality and a humane approach to his subordinates, including the pilots.
+In The End of Evangelion, a vision of Yui Ikari appears to Kozo during Instrumentality and he smiles to welcome her; he serenely watches the process while waiting to reunite with the woman he never stopped loving.
 Kozo's last name Fuyutsuki comes from the Akizuki-class destroyer of the same name.
-According to Yoshiyuki Sadamoto, the characters Gendo and Kozo are respectively based on Ed Straker and Alec Freeman of the television series UFO.
+According to Yoshiyuki Sadamoto, Gendo and Kozo are respectively based on Ed Straker and Alec Freeman from the television series UFO.